-The judging of the 2017 Buckinghamshire Best Kept Village Competition has been completed and the results are now revealed:
+The results of 2017 Buckinghamshire Best Kept Village Competition were as follows:

 Oving, winner of the Gurney Cup (villages with a population of 500 and under); Ludgershall, runner-up